volodymyrhudyma/blog/content/blog/2020-05-29-nullish-coalescing-operator.md

 tag:
   - JavaScript
-teaser: The nullish coalescing operator "??" is a logical operator that returns right side operand if left side equals to null or undefined, otherwise returns right side.
-If you're familiar with logical OR operator, you may wonder what's the difference between it and nullish coalescing operator...
+teaser: The nullish coalescing operator "??" is a logical operator that returns right-side operand if left side equals to null or undefined, otherwise returns right side.
+If you're familiar with the logical OR operator, you may wonder what's the difference between it and nullish coalescing operator...
 date: 2020-05-29T07:27:09.769Z
 ---
-The **nullish coalescing operator** is a logical operator that returns right side operand if left side equals to `null` or `undefined`, otherwise returns right side.
+The **nullish coalescing operator** is a logical operator that returns right-side operand if left side equals to `null` or `undefined`, otherwise returns right side.

 ## The syntax